RealTonyBlaq/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # Web Infrastructure

-The files in this directory contains links to the whiteboarding on web infrastructure designs.
+The files in this directory contains links to the whiteboarding of web infrastructure designs.